The Academy for Professionalism in Health Care

 - Workshops (60 or 90 minutes).
 Workshop sessions should be interactive and teach processes or methods that potentially can be adopted by audience members.
 Please indicate a break-down of how the time will be used.

 - Posters (scheduled poster sessions).
 Posters should describe research or innovative educational initiatives, or offer visual depictions of conceptual work in areas of the conference theme.

-Submissions will be accepted via the APHC website (www.academy-professionalism.org) between October 23 and December 1.
+Submissions will be accepted via the APHC website (www.academy-professionalism.org) until December 22, 2017.
 Multiple submissions are welcome.

 Valerie Harris Weber, DMD, MA: University of Louisville School of Dentistry